sovelten/smallworlds/README.md

 There is more than one way to install the package.
 I will detail one possibility.

 Smallworlds depends on PetitParser and Spec for the GUI window.
-Spec comes with Pharo 4.
+Spec comes with Pharo 4 and above.
 Make sure the dependencies are met.

 * Clone the repository on your machine
 * Open Pharo VM
+* Install PetitParser from the Catalog Browser
-* Install GitFileTree from the Configuration Browser in Pharo
+* Install GitFileTree from the Catalog Browser
 * Open Monticello and choose to add repository
 * Choose gitfiletree option and select the folder where you cloned the repository
 * Choose the most recent Smallworlds package on the repository and load it